Thank You For Voting – Best Foundation Repair Company in Hampton Roads

 Table of Contents

-We’ll go over the causes of basement leaks, how to stop water leaking into the basement after heavy rain, and more.
+In this article, we’ll explain the causes of basement leaks, share how to stop water from leaking into your basement after heavy rain, and provide tips on how to protect your home from future water damage.

 What Causes Basement Leaks After Heavy Rain?

-• Shrinkage cracks in a poured foundation wall – Shrinkage cracks are common in poured foundation walls.
-While they won’t affect the structural integrity of your foundation, they can allow water to seep through them into the basement, especially if there’s a build-up of hydrostatic pressure in the soil outside the basement wall.
+• Shrinkage Cracks in Poured Foundation Walls: Shrinkage cracks in poured foundation walls are common and usually do not compromise the structural integrity of your foundation.
+However, they can allow flood water to seep in, especially if hydrostatic pressure builds up outside the wall.

-How To Stop Water Leaking Into Basement After Heavy Rain
+How To Stop Water from Leaking Into Your Crawl Space After Heavy Rain

-• If necessary, re-grade your yard – The yard around your home should slope away from the foundation.
-If the yard slopes toward the foundation, water will drain toward your basement walls.
+• Re-grade Your Yard – The ground around your home should slope away from your foundation.
+If it slopes toward the foundation, flood risk increases as water will drain toward your basement walls.

 Why You Shouldn’t Ignore Basement Leaks